+Enter the store to view the selection of products available for North Dakota notaries.
+Follow the onscreen instructions and your order will ship as soon as we are able to process it, most items ship the same day they are ordered.
 When you receive your surety bond make a copy for your records, as the original will be sent with the application.

 Note: An Errors and Omissions Insurance Policy does not replace a bond, but will help to repay the bonding company if a claim is ever made.
 Errors and Omissions is not required by law, but may be purchased as it protects the notary public and pays for any charges the notary might owe for legal fees and costs should the notary be sued.

 Step 2: Download and complete the North Dakota Notary Public Application

 Complete the application according to the instructions provided.
 You will need to contact a commissioned notary public to complete the affidavit of qualifications and oath of office.
 Make arrangements to have a notary public take your acknowledgment under oath or affirmation that the information provided in the application is true.
 The Notary Search feature from Notary Rotary can be helpful in contacting a notary public.
 Simply click the link below, enter your home ZIP code and click search for a list of notaries public in your area: Click here Find a Notary

 The completed application, your surety bond and a $36.00 filing fee made payable to the "Secretary of State" should be sent to the following address:

 State of North Dakota